 Program Arrangement

 The full exchange program spans nearly three semesters.
-TTT Fellows from the UNC School of Education are paired with student teachers from the University of Hamburg and the University of Education, Winneba.
-The tricontinental exchange begins in a virtual classroom, where buddies start to explore the contexts and concepts that shape their journey toward becoming teachers.
+INTER Fellows from the UNC School of Education are paired with student teachers from each university across five continents.
+The international exchange begins in a virtual classroom, where student teacher small groups start to explore the contexts and concepts that shape their journey toward becoming teachers.

-In the spring, when Fellows from the University of Hamburg visit UNC–Chapel Hill, UNC’s Fellows continue this learning in person by joining them for seminars and activities.
-During the summer, UNC Fellows spend four weeks studying and visiting schools in Hamburg, Germany, as part of the Universität Hamburg “Study Camp,” alongside their peers from Hamburg and Ghana.
+During the summer, INTER Fellows spend four weeks studying and visiting schools in Hamburg, Germany, as part of the Universität Hamburg “Study Camp,” alongside their peers from Hamburg, Winneba, Buenos Aires, and Queensland.

 Program Goals